 Her passion for working with the body began 20 years ago, initially through contemporary dance and currently improvised movement, butoh dance and expressive arts.
 For her awareness is core to the practice, grounding ourselves into the body, into the present moment, inviting our inner wisdom to shine.
 Out of her research and explorations in working with the body she also offers Fluid Body, a conscious dance movement practice, a space to develop creativity, awareness, expression and vitality through the moving body.

 Suitable for people who have been on retreat before and have a regular meditation practice.
 These are more intensive than introductory retreats.

 Each day we will explore how the body can be a 'doorway' into listening to ourselves and take us into a deeper, more open and easeful relationship to our experience.
-We will offer guided and improvised movement explorations; for example how is it to feel ourselves made of the earth, to inhabit and breathe our bones and find the movements stories and images they hold.
+We will offer guided and improvised movement explorations, sometimes with music; for example, how is it to feel ourselves made of the earth, to inhabit, breathe and dance our bones and find the movement, stories and images our bodies' hold.

 We will also introduce the practice of Authentic Movement, an embodied relational movement practice - it's a bit like the metta bhavana as a movement practice!
 In a relational field the practice invites us to deeply attend to the body's impulses and follow their expression in movement.
-In this practice life becomes more spontaneous, creative, and more deeply personal, as we allow ourselves to become authentic to our own nature –more genuinely who we are and be seen for who we are.
+In this practice life becomes more spontaneous, creative and more deeply personal, as we allow ourselves to become authentic to our own nature –more genuinely who we are and be seen for who we are.

 For more information read the retreat information sheet.